 Storage: The older established sites were able to build cisterns large enough to keep them going even over the driest summers.
 We built tanks - the largest ones are 150,000 litres – well protected from light and able to keep the water pure for several months.

-Empty bottle recycling facilities exist but can only deal with a small number of these bottles.
-The rest unfortunately ends up on the roadside, in open dumps, burnt or scattered by the wind...
+Recycling channels for empty bottles exist but only absorb a small minority of these bottles.
+The rest unfortunately ends up on the roadside, in open dumps, burnt, scattered by the wind...

-New technologies in the treatment of water exist and it is up to us to utilise them for the best and offer our guests "plastic free” drinking water of suitable quality and in sufficient quantities.
+New technologies in water treatment exist, it is up to us to take advantage of them and offer our customers water of sufficient quality and "plastic free".

 MKSC has long been committed to responsible tourism.
 It has developed a coherent policy in this respect, which includes waste treatment, rainwater harvesting, the use of electric vehicles, the development of an organic vegetable garden and support for local communities.